johnridesabike/acutis/README.md

 ## Acutis language

-Acutis is a template language for building documents.
-It features static typing, pattern matching, template components, and asynchronous templates.
-It can run in a browser or in Node.
+Acutis is a template language that features static typing, pattern matching, and asynchronous template components.
+It's a simple, yet powerful alternative to engines like Mustache, Handlebars, Liquid, and Nunjucks.

-Acutis is a small, personal project and is not stable.
-Use Acutis if you want to experiment with a different kind of template language.
+Acutis is an experimental, personal project and is not stable.

 ```acutis
 <h1> Blog posts for {{ siteTitle }} </h1>